pablodecm/phd_thesis/src/104_chapter_4.md

 or gluon, which can be framed as binary classification problem: predicting wether a jet is coming from a b-quark or not given a set of inputs associated to each jet.
-The truth label is available for simulated samples, which can be used to train the classifier.
-The CSVv2 b-tagging algorithm (and older variants) mentioned in [Section @sec:jet_btag] is based on the output of supervised classifiers trained from simulation, the combination of three shallow neural network combination depending on vertex information for CSVv2.
-The CMVAv2 tagger, which is used in the CMS analysis included in [Section @sec:higgs_pair], is instead based on a boosted decision tree binary classifier that uses other simpler b-tagger outputs as input.
-Similar algorithms based on binary classification have been also developed for charm quark tagging and double b-quark tagging for large radius jets.
+The truth label is available for simulated samples, which are used to train the classifier.
+The CSVv2 b-tagging algorithm (and older variants) mentioned in [Section @sec:jet_btag] is based on the output of supervised classifiers trained from simulation, i.e. the combination of three shallow neural network combination depending on vertex information for CSVv2.
+The CMVAv2 tagger, which is used in the CMS analysis included in [Section @sec:higgs_pair], is instead based on a boosted decision tree binary classifier that uses other simpler b-tagging algorithm outputs as input.
+Similar
+algorithms based on binary classification have been also developed for charm quark tagging and double b-quark tagging for large radius jets.